What is a homeowner loan?

 How much does a homeowner loan cost?

-With any type of loan, your credit score can affect the amount you’re able to borrow, as well as the interest rates and loan terms you’ll have access to.
-Having a poor credit history might mean you have access to less money for borrowing, or are charged higher interest rates, as the loan provider wants to mitigate any risk you might pose.
+Having a poor credit history may mean you can only access smaller loans or are charged a higher interest rate as the loan provider wants to mitigate any risk you might pose.

 Am I eligible for a secured homeowner loan?

-Eligibility criteria varies between different lenders, but typically, they’ll look at:
+Eligibility criteria varies among lenders but, typically, they’ll look at:

 - Your credit history